|

 DY trace should not drift from the

 horizontal graph line.
-If it does, carefully mar small adjusts to
+If it does, carefully make small adjusts to

 the ELEVATION screws to